neutr0nian/cryptoverse/README.md

-# Cryptoverse - An react app for cryptocurrencies.
+# Cryptoverse - A react application for cryptocurrencies.

 This application views details and information for all cryptocurrencies in the world.
 Available with the features like search currency, news about cryptocurrencies and track prices of a coin.